ahamedajaj01/feedback_app/readme.md

 # 📝 Feedback Application (Django + MySQL)

-A lightweight Django application for collecting user feedback with authentication, role-based access, and an admin dashboard where admin can see every users feedback.
+A lightweight Django application for collecting user feedback with authentication, role-based access, and an admin dashboard where admin can see and manage every users feedback.
 Built with Django, MySQL, and Bootstrap 5.

 ---